Lynxdrone/foxglove-battery-extension/README.md

 The input topic type is:
 * Battery topic: `sensor_msgs/BatteryState`

-This topics is configurable in the panel settings.
+This topic is configurable in the panel settings.

+---

+The indicator is available as a React component for integration in other panels.

 ## Install